zzzprojects/docs/entityframework-extensions.net/pages/troubleshooting/out-of-memory.md

 ### Solution
 Turning off Entity Framework Propagation

-This solution work with around 99% of models.
-By turning off this options, our library doesn't longer use several methods from Entity Framework that consume high memory such as the command generation.
+This solution works with around 99% of models.
+By turning off this option, our library no longer uses several methods from Entity Framework which consume high memory, such as the command generation.

 See: <a href="/improve-bulk-savechanges">Improve BulkSaveChanges</a>

 ### Bulk Operations
-In some exceptional scenario, using Bulk Operations such as:
+In some exceptional scenarios, a better option is using Bulk Operations such as:

 - BulkInsert
 - BulkUpdate
 - BulkDelete
 - BulkMerge

-may a better idea.
-They are faster and consume way less memory than BulkSaveChanges.
+Bulk Operations are faster and consume way less memory than BulkSaveChanges.

 ### Reduce the number of entities in the ChangeTracker
 Another way is to make sure the ChangeTracker doesn't contain too many entities.

-The ChangeTracker has not been build to support millions of entities.
+The ChangeTracker has not been built to support millions of entities.